 The Senior Bureau Procurement Official is responsible for establishing policies for maintaining official training, education and certification records on their acquisition workforce employees and ensuring information is entered in FAI's system for training and certification.
-Training records must be available for inspection by OAM upon request.
+Training records must be available for inspection by the Office of Acquisition Management upon request.